 We also know that 50% of executive recruits fail.
 As businesses need to staff up rapidly, the power of an alumni program is unmatched as it opens a talent pool of qualified and pre-screened candidates who are readily accessible to the business in question.

 2. Returning Employees Are An Effective, Affordable Source Of Hire

 Boomerang hires stay longer, are known candidates with good cultural fit, become productive more quickly, and can fill positions in half the time.
 As organizations on average only hire 2% of the resumes received via a public job posting, the time, effort, and cost of interviewing and processing strangers to your organization is now rapidly being replaced by hiring former employees.

 As your alumni continue their career, learn new skills, and expand their network, maintaining a relationship enables organizations to tap into this vast talent pool.
-The upside of this is accelerated recruiting, access to a trusted candidate referral pool, to drive D&I initiatives, and show that your company intends to have a relationship for life.
+The upside of this is accelerated recruiting, access to a trusted candidate referral pool, driving D&I initiatives, and showing that your company intends to have a relationship for life.

 3. The COVID-19 Pandemic Has Put Alumni Communities In The Spotlight

 In 2020, alumni communities went mainstream.
 Many companies set up a program because they wanted to stay connected with amazing people who they had to let go due to COVID-19.
 It was the year that made companies exponentially more human.

 There is nothing more human than supporting your people throughout their career wherever it may take them.
 As such, alumni relations have moved beyond a mailing list and directory, to being a platform that delivers value to its members through networking, learning, volunteering, mentoring and job opportunities, and so much more.